 Down in the easy chair!

-To salute the double chin, and biddy-biddy-bum, there are many among the poor, true it is no shame, but no great honor either; and would it be so bad to have a small
+for cigars, and before the 4th dimension, oblivion may have "Twistee Treats" and "Ted Talks", to salute the double chin, and biddy-biddy-bum.
+There are many among the poor, true it is no shame, but no great honor either; and would it be so bad to have a small

-people and friends like to breathe good air, of course, and go everywhere with a good feeling, if they can, but "humility is the solid foundation of all virtues"(25) and also the truth.
+People and friends still like to breathe good air, of course, and go everywhere with good feelings, if they can, but "humility is the solid foundation of all virtues"-26 and also the truth.

 at the airport in London once asked Dr. Albert Schweitzer, "what's wrong with men today ?"